 The Handmaids and our History

 Saint Christina’s School was founded in 1949 by the Handmaids of the Sacred Heart of Jesus as an Independent Catholic School in the Archdiocese of Westminster.
 Since then the School has grown considerably and continues to flourish, always seeking to meet the needs of all of its pupils in an ever-changing world.
 Saint Christina’s belongs to a charitable trust (Handmaids of the Sacred Heart of Jesus), and forms part of a world-wide family founded by Saint Raphaela Mary in the nineteenth century.
+To view a map of our Sister Schools, click here.
 To read more about the life of St Raphaela Mary, please visit the ACI England website.

 The Handmaids of the Sacred Heart of Jesus are an international group of Sisters with convents and schools in 25 different countries all over the world, including Saint Christina’s School, here in London.